 Should the student have the ability and wish to appeal to appeal that decision, a formal written appeal is due to the Chancellor within five (5) calendar days of the receipt of the hearing findings letter.

-At all times the DSJA reserves the authority to make exceptions to timelines on a case-by –case basis (e.g. university closures, holidays, ends of semester, etc.)
+At all times the DSCE reserves the authority to make exceptions to timelines on a case-by –case basis (e.g. university closures, holidays, ends of semester, etc.)

 Outcomes for Appeal: